Mushroom Pasta

 Instructions

-- Slice remaining mushrooms into ⅛ in slices and then add to pan, along with ½ the chopped chives, crushed red pepper and chicken base.
+- Slice remaining mushrooms into ⅛ inch slices and add to pan along with half of the ½ the chives, crushed red pepper, and chicken base.

-- Add juice of lemon and truffle oil and toss in remaining chives.
+- Add lemon juice and truffle oil and toss in remaining chives.

-- Serve warm and garnish with lemon zest and parmesan cheese (optional)
+- Serve warm, garnished with lemon zest and parmesan.

 - Prep Time: 15 mins